wasm-forge/ic-wasi-polyfill/README.md

 ## Project features

-The polyfill library's behavior can be configured using the following [Cargo features]():
+The polyfill library's behavior can be configured using the following [Cargo features](https://doc.rust-lang.org/cargo/reference/features.html):

-* `transient` use transient storage only.
-This works faster but does not take advantage of keeping the file system's state in stable memory.
+* `transient` use the transient file system implementation.
+This works faster but does not take the advantage of keeping the file system's state in stable memory.
 * `report_wasi_calls` outputs statistical information of the called polyfill functions.